chen-xintian/42-journey/libft/README.md

-*This project has been created as part of the 42 curriculum by <xintchen>.*
+*This project has been created as part of the 42 curriculum by xintchen.*

 # libft

 ## Description

 `libft` is a custom C library created as part of the 42 curriculum.
-The goal of this project is to recreate a collection of commonly used functions from the standard C library, while also developing additional utility functions for string manipulation, memory management, conversion, file-descriptor output, and linked-list operations.
+The goal of this project is to recreate a collection of commonly used functions from the standard C library, while also developing additional utility functions for string manipulation, memory management, number conversion, file-descriptor output, and linked-list operations.

 The project provides a deeper understanding of fundamental C programming concepts, including: